 Why is it so important to get a medical diagnosis?

-Can coeliac run in the family?
+Can coeliac disease run in the family?

 I’ve been told I have IBS and to follow a gluten free diet.
-Should I be tested for coeliac before removing gluten from my diet?
+Should I be tested for coeliac disease before removing gluten from my diet?

-For further FAQ regarding coeliac please have a look at this page on Coeliac UK website…its really helpful.
+For further FAQ regarding coeliac disease please have a look at this page on Coeliac UK website…its really helpful.